 This is not something that your puppy is going to learn right away.
 She is biting because it is something she was programmed to do.
 At birth it's as unconscious a behaviour to her as breathing.
-She has to learn first to connect to it as a voluntary behaviour that she can control.
-That's why the initial pull-away after the yelp is often followed by another nip (if your hands are within nipping distance).
-It will take a lot of consistent repetition before your puppy is able to get to the stage where she lunges to nip, but inhibits herself before making contact.
+It will take a lot of consistent repetition but you will get there in the end.

 Children and Ankle-Biting

 It's hard for young children not to squeal, dance, wave their hands around and run when puppy is nipping at them.
 This, of course, delights the puppy and encourages her to continue her "playing."
 In this case, or if your puppy is persistent and continues to nip at your ankles when you walk away from her, let her drag a leash in the house (when supervised).
 After a nipping incident, you can use a baby gate to create a physical barrier between your and your puppy and walk out of her reach, or bring your children out of her reach.
 When she has calmed down, slowly and calmly open the gate and allow her back in whilst giving her a suitable alternative.
 A great idea is to offer the puppy a job to do when they come out such as a puzzle toy, scent work or Kong.
 Nips make the people go away again.
 Make sure to supervise children so that they don't turn this into a rousing "tag" game, winding the puppy up and frustrating her!
 Movements away from her must be immediate and smooth, and movements towards her must be calm and purposeful.

 No Rough-Housing With Hands!